-Figure 12: MECHANIZED ECCENTRIC by Moholy-Nagy
+Figure 2.22: MECHANIZED ECCENTRIC by Moholy-Nagy

-In Figure we see the compositional sketch for a score of a "MECHANIZED ECCENTRIC," by Laszlo Moholy-Nagy.
+In Figure 2.22 we see the compositional sketch for a score of a "MECHANIZED ECCEN-TRIC," by Laszlo Moholy-Nagy.
 Moholy-Nagy was a master at the Bauhaus as well and can be considered a pioneer of truly "multi-media" creation.
 Beginning his career as an abstract painter, Moholy branched into sculpture, photography, typography, advertising art, film, and theater; his ultimate goal being the manifestation of a "vision in motion," a new concept of space.

 Many of Moholy-Nagy's skills shine in this beautiful diagram of space, movement, light, and sound over time.
 At the very top of the score we see an isometric view of the proposed stages on which the action for this performance takes place.
 Stage 1, the lower stage, is for larger movements and forms.
 Stage 2, the upper stage, is for smaller, more restricted movements and film projections.
 On Stage 3, the intermediate stage, one finds mechanized instruments, percussion, megaphones, sound effects, noisemakers.
 The score itself is read from the top down.
 The leftmost column shows the actions on stage 1: "arrows plunge, louvered shutters open up, disks rotate, electric apparatus, grid systems of colors shoot up, down, back, forth...mechanized men."
-The second column shows the form, motion, and film sequence of stage 2.
+The second column shows the form. motion, and film sequence of stage 2.
 The third column shows light effects over time and the fourth signifies the musical score (the long vertical stripes indicate siren sounds).

 This work by Moholy-Nagy serves as an excellent transition to the pictorial and artistic representation of sound and/or music.
 On some level, this may be seen as the most basic symbolic transformation as each of the twenty-some letters of our alphabet stands for a particular sound.
 It is this invention, that of written language, which has allowed men and women to record and build upon their achievements.
 A great many artists have focussed on the explicit transformation of sound notation to artistic abstraction.
+Here we see musical interpretations given visual form by John Cage and Toschi Ichiyanagi (Figures 2.23 and 2.24).